VictorPozzan/Find-Leaf/README.md

 # Find-Leaf
-This project use boundary tracing algorithm to find leafs in an image with white background
+This project uses boundary tracing algorithm to find leafs in an image with white background